-Whether your outdoor space is a multi-acre ranch or an intimate urban patio, a wooden fence can help you reign in your space and gain privacy.
+Whether your outdoor space is a multi-acre ranch or an intimate urban patio, a wooden fence can help you rein in your space and gain privacy.
 In addition, fences are ideal for keeping the pets and children contained, and they provide a visual key for the property line.
 They are also fantastic for adding a touch of design detailing: Whether stained, painted or untreated, wood fences are a versatile and economical choice to spruce up your outdoor space.
 Here are some simple tips when choosing a wooden fence for your property.

 Determine Your Main Fencing Requirements